SmoothDragon/bitperm/README.md

 # TODO BitGrid:
 Extend bit operations to 8-bit matrices over u64.
-Separate OriginBitGrid8 from BitGrid8 (different files that respect boundary and use deref)
+Separate OriginBitGrid8 from BitGrid8 (different files that respect boundary and use deref) Functor completed, but needs to be wrapped in Result not Option.

 # General TODO
 Benchmark inversions